 The day before Thanksgiving, 2017, we came home from a 4 month, life changing hospital stay with my sister.
-Speaking of, she has a blog called This Extraordinary Life where she shares her story!

 I remember talking to my mom when we were in the hospital.
 We were heading home the next day without nursing care, a patient who needed 24 hour care, and no idea what life was going to look like.
 We were talking about what or even when we were going to have a meal, let alone shop for Thanksgiving food since we were all hands on deck at home, when my husband called to let me know that his mom, sister, and aunt planned to bring my family an entire Thanksgiving feast!
 It was a true blessing and I’m not sure that we would have prepared a Thanksgiving meal ourselves in those jam packed days of 2017.

 This recipe is from the cookbook my mother in law gifted me where she shared her dressing recipe- the same one she made for us that year.
-I made a few slight changes that resulted in a lower calorie, gluten free option.
+I made a few slight changes that resulted in a lower calorie, whole food option.
 Like she said in her cookbook, it’s hard to get the consistency just right so you will get better with practice, but I typically reserve chicken broth just in case!

 - 2 recipes of cornbread crumbled